Fixed-price AI software, features and tools for tech companies — defined scope, fixed price, shipped in 4–6 weeks. Now grab a block.

 Pitched for work on a golf swing analysis tool using AI and Machine Vision technology.

-Started Whip prototyping.
+Started Savora prototyping.
 Group payments are gnarlier than I remembered — that’s the point.

 The job most senior designers do in 2026 isn't designing software — it's coordinating the design of it.
 AI changed what I want to do for work.
 This is what re-energised me.